CoderDojo/community-platform/README.md

 ### Bug fixes

-* Ideally all of the [bugs](https://github.com/CoderDojo/community-platform/labels/bug) are the most improtant issues to fix.
+* Ideally all of the [bugs](https://github.com/CoderDojo/community-platform/labels/bug) are the most important issues to fix.
 They are categorised by priority.
 * There is a [critical bugs milestone](https://github.com/CoderDojo/community-platform/milestones/Critical%20bugs) for the most important bugs.
 * Some bugs are smaller CSS issues that are marked low priority and so are not as important to work on.